 - The automatic noise reduction on pictures taken in very low light makes them look a bit like water colour paintings, especially when you zoom in.

 - The HDR feature sometimes gives darker parts of the photograph a glow or halo around them, especially when the background is bright.

 - You can’t change the default camera mode from auto to things like ‘live view’ or ‘slow-mo’.
-But auto-updating the software to Android 9 allows you to start the camera in the mode you previously used, so that’s a workaround.
+But auto-updating to the latest version of Android allows you to start the camera in the mode you previously used, so that’s a workaround.

 Colours sometimes look faded in very bright light, and the HDR features can give dark objects a halo, at times.

 - Colours sometimes look a little faded in very bright light, though that’s an issue some professional cameras have too.

 - I would have loved a shutter speed control in the ‘pro’ mode, like some other phones have.

 - If you want slow-motion videos, you need to switch to that mode and then take the video.
 You can’t apply slow motion to other videos.